Dialogic/dialogic-rest-cpp/README.md

 The minimum XMS system version is 2.3.
 Older versions will not work.

+Two additional libraries must be installed and ready for use before building the demo:

+* Xercess-C++ 3.1.1 Follow the installation/Build Instructions at http://xerces.apache.org/xerces-c/
+* cURL 7.39.0 Follow the instructions at http://curl.haxx.se/download.html

-Autoconf and automake are needed to generate the makefile for the project.
+Autoconf and automake are also needed to generate the makefile for the project.
 This is the sequence of commands to build and install the restconfdemo executable:
         > aclocal
         > autoconf
         > automake --add-missing
         > ./configure
         > make
         > make install

 In addition to the C++ source code, there are a set of media, html and javascript files that accompany the demo.
 These are found in restconfdemo-media.tgz.
 Install them as follows:
     > cd /var